Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --utr_length UTR_LENGTH, -u UTR_LENGTH
                             The length of UTR.
 It is for Primary and Secondary TSSs.
 Default is 300.
-      --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
-                            TEX+/- wig files for TSSpredator.
-The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
-                            r):replicate_id(alphabet):strand(+ or -).
-If multiple
-                            wig files need to be assigned, please use space to separate the wig files.
-For example,
-                            $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
-      --condition_names CONDITION_NAMES [CONDITION_NAMES ...], -p CONDITION_NAMES [CONDITION_NAMES ...]
-                            The output prefixs of all conditions.
-If multiple conditions need to be assigned, please use space to separate them.
-For example, prefix_condition1
-                            prefix_condition2.
       --cluster CLUSTER, -cu CLUSTER
                             This value defines the maximal distance (nucleotides) between TSS candidates have to be clustered together.
                             If the distance between these multiple TSSs is smaller or equal to this value, only one of them will be printed out.
 Default is 2.
-      --partial_length PARTIAL_LENGTH, -le PARTIAL_LENGTH
-                            The genome length for comparing between predicted TSSs and manual checked TSSs.
-Please assign the genome length of your manual detected gff file.
-If you want to compare whole genome, please don't use this function (Default).
-The default is comparing whole genome.
       --parallels PARALLELS, -c PARALLELS
                             Paralle runs for optimization.
 Default is 4.
-      --program PROGRAM, -t PROGRAM
-                            The feature for optimization.
-Please assign "TSS" or "Processint_site".
-Default is TSS.
-      --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
-                            This value is the minimal number of replicates that a TSS has to be detected.
-The format is
-                            $NUMBERofCONDITION_$NUMBERofREPLICATED.
-If different
-                            --replicate_tex values need to be assigned to different conditions, please use space to separate them.
-For example, 1_2 2_ 3_3.
-It means that --replicate_tex is 2 in number 1 and number 2 conditions.
-In number 3 condition, --replcate_match is
-                            3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
-                            in all conditions).
-Default is all_1.
       --steps STEPS, -s STEPS
                             The total runs for optimization.
 Default is 4000 runs.